Back to Champions of Orthodoxy

 The saints answer all of this by their lives.
 Athanasius, Fisher, More, Hermenegild, Bellarmine, Teresa, Pius X, Pius V, Alphonsus, Vianney, and the rest show that crisis does not erase the rule of faith.
 It tests whether souls will cling to it.

-This section also exists because modern souls often seek strategy before sanctity.
+Modern souls often seek strategy before sanctity.
 They want techniques for survival, tactics for discernment, and structures for preservation.
 The saints teach something deeper:

 • start from what has been received,